 How do you paint old wooden stairs?

-What is the best type of paint for stairs risers?
+What is the best type of paint for stair risers?

-The best type of paint for stairs risers is semi-gloss or satin paints.
-These finishes are more durable than matte or flat finishes, so they’ll be able to withstand the wear and tear of foot traffic better However, they can be dangerous if you use them on stair treads.
+The best type of paint for stair risers is semi-gloss or satin paint.
+These finishes are more durable than matte or flat finishes, so they’ll be able to withstand foot traffic better However, they can be dangerous if you use them on stair treads.
 If you can, go for floor paint because they don’t slip and are also durable.

 Can you paint stair treads?